ozasuke33/GAOps/README.md

 - FaceSets to VertexColor from random color.
 - Create Stylized Bush.
 - Toggle backface culling.
-- Batch Export as multiple glTF files.
+- Batch Export as multiple glTF/FBX files.
 - Launch Substance Painter with selected meshes.
 (You need to set the path of Substance Painter EXE in preferences.)